-St John's School of Mission, Nottingham and the UK Church Administrator Network (UCAN) present a ten-unit distance learning module leading to an award from St John's and counting as one full module towards their Certificate in Christian Studies.
+St John's College, Nottingham and the UK Church Administrator Network (UCAN) present a ten-unit distance learning module leading to an award from St John's and counting as one full module towards their Certificate in Christian Studies.

 A nationally recognised course of study prepared for Christians employed by a local church as a Church Administrator in some form.